Constellation Residential and Small Business Blog

 How can small businesses become environmentally sustainable?

-A good place to start when thinking about how to go green is with an energy audit.
-It will help you benchmark a starting point and will give you ideas about where to invest time, money, and effort.
+Before you do anything, conduct a small business energy audit.
+It will help you benchmark a starting point and give you ideas about where to invest time, money and effort.
 Developing a small business sustainability plan will help you set up resources and map out a path for achieving your goals.
+You can also engage customers in sustainability efforts to boost their awareness of your commitment and what your company achieves.

 The benefits of environmental sustainability for businesses